WattButler — Export Registration (SSEG) · Cape Town

 What clients typically ask

 Almost certainly not.
 Installers typically submit a Certificate of Compliance — which covers the electrical installation, not solar registration.
 The City's solar registration (SSEG) process is a separate, distinct application that requires e-Services submission and ECSA professional sign-off.
-If you aren't receiving export credits, it hasn't been done.
+If you aren't receiving bill credits for export, it hasn't been done.

 Typically 6 to 12 weeks from a complete, correctly submitted application.
 The City of Cape Town's e-Services portal has improved considerably.
 Most delays stem from incomplete applications at submission — which is precisely what we prevent.